dbindel/btg/btg julia/README.txt

 Synthetic: 1-dimensional artificially generated time series dataset

-Most, if not all, of the functionality of the program comes from "model.jl".
+ "model.jl" implements the math from the paper